 2. Acknowledge the Problem

-This can be especially difficult when the conflict is over what you consider a minor or even a petty issue.
+This can be especially difficult when the conflict may seem to be a minor issue.
 Remember that what seems like a minor annoyance to you is probably a significant issue to the people who are in conflict.
 Be careful to avoid minimizing or belittling the severity of the issue and take time to acknowledge its importance.

-Maintain a neutral tone of voice, avoiding sarcasm or judgmental language, and encourage the parties to the dispute to do the same.
+Maintain a neutral tone of voice, avoiding sarcasm or judgmental language, and encourage the parties in conflict to do the same.
 Remember that nonverbal communication such as facial expressions or posture can also speak volumes about your reaction to a particular statement.

 3. Focus On the Problem, Not the People

 Do not use accusatory language or engage in personal attacks, and intercede if the parties do so.
-Let the parties know that you believe they’re motivated by good intentions rather than a desire to “get” each other.
+Let the parties know that you believe they’re motivated by good intentions rather than a desire to get at each other.